Introduction

 .

-Updating an Environment
+Updating an variable group

-- Click on the Environment tab.
+- Click on the Variable Groups tab.

 - Click the pencil icon.